TIVerse/fastalloc/README.md

   **A high-performance memory pooling library for Rust with type-safe handles and zero-cost abstractions**

-  > 🚀 **Up to 50x faster** than standard heap allocation for frequently allocated objects
+  > 🚀 **Up to 1.4x faster** allocation with predictable latency and zero fragmentation
   >
-  > 🛠 **Perfect for**: Game engines, web servers, real-time systems, and embedded applications
+  > 🛠 **Perfect for**: Game engines, real-time systems, embedded applications, and high-churn workloads
 </div>

 ## 📖 Overview